Hal W. Ayer: Early life

 Hal W. Ayer was born and raised in Fayetteville, North Carolina, United States.
 His father was H. W. Ayer and his mother was Virginia Morris.
-His father served in the Confederate States Army during the American Civil War and was killed in battle in 1864 when Hal was only two years of age.
+His father served in the Confederate States Army during the American Civil War and was killed in battle in 1864 when Hal was two years of age.

 When he was 15 years old, Ayer moved to Raleigh and took a job at Edwards & Broughton.
 He then served as a bookkeeper for Lee, Johnson & Company.
 Ayer worked on several newspapers, initially serving as a staffer for The Biblical Recorder before serving as the city editor of The News & Observer and then as the business manager for The Progressive Farmer.
 He later worked as a private secretary for Progressive Farmer owner Leonidas L. Polk in 1891.
 In the early 1890s he managed the press bureau of the state chapter of the Farmers' Alliance.
 He then acted as secretary of the North Carolina Agricultural Association—which managed the North Carolina State Fair—for three years.